 Also, there are disclosure requirements relating to performance data.
 Among the required disclosures relating to performance data is a statement that the use of past performance is not indicative of future investment performance.

 Point-of-Sale Required Disclosures.
 In all transactions with investors, dealers must provide certain basic disclosures under MSRB rules.
-MSRB Rule G-47 requires dealers to disclose, at the point-of-sale, all material facts about the transaction known by the dealer, as well as material facts about 529 college savings plan that are reasonably accessible to the market.
+MSRB Rule G-47 requires dealers to disclose, at the point-of-sale, all material facts about the transaction known by the dealer, as well as material facts about 529 savings plan that are reasonably accessible to the market.
 The 529 plan’s program disclosure statement is often the source of the information, which dealers are required to provide to each investor at or before the transaction settlement date of the 529 plan purchase.

 Suitability of Recommended Transactions.
 Dealers must also make a suitability determination for recommended transactions in 529 plans as required by MSRB Rule G-19.
 A suitability determination should be based on a number of factors, including the investor’s financial status, tax status and investment objectives.
 In addition, state-based tax benefits should be one of the weighted factors in analyzing the suitability of a recommended transaction.
-The existence of state-based benefits does not mean that an in-state 529 college savings plan is superior to an out-of-state 529 college savings plans; so at the plan-level, dealers should be evaluating portfolio management, investment choices offered by the plan and fees before making a recommendation.
+The existence of state-based benefits does not mean that an in-state 529 savings plan is superior to an out-of-state 529 savings plans; so at the plan-level, dealers should be evaluating portfolio management, investment choices offered by the plan and fees before making a recommendation.

 In addition, at the plan-level, when making a recommendation about an investment option, including any class of shares, the dealer must also consider an investor’s investment objectives, including the number of years until withdrawals are expected to be made in determining which share class would be suitable for an investor.

-Investors with questions regarding the suitability of a particular 529 college savings plan should ask their financial professional about how a suitability determination is made.
+Investors with questions regarding the suitability of a particular 529 savings plan should ask their financial professional about how a suitability determination is made.
 Dealers must maintain records for each investor of the information used in making recommendations of a particular product.

 Churning and Rollovers.
 Dealers are prohibited from recommending transactions that are excessive in size and frequency, in view of information known to the dealer about the customer’s financial background, tax status and investment objectives.
-Investors should be aware of a dealer recommending roll-overs from one 529 college savings plans to another with a frequency that causes the investor to lose any possible federal tax benefits.
+Investors should be aware of a dealer recommending roll-overs from one 529 savings plans to another with a frequency that causes the investor to lose any possible federal tax benefits.
 Such recommendation may, depending on the facts and circumstances, be violating MSRB Rule G-19 and Rule G-30, on commissions.
-Similarly, dealers should not recommend investments in one or more 529 college savings plans in amounts that would exceed the amount reasonably needed by the designated beneficiary to pay for qualified higher education expenses.
+Similarly, dealers should not recommend investments in one or more 529 savings plans in amounts that would exceed the amount reasonably needed by the designated beneficiary to pay for qualified higher education expenses.
 Information known about the designated beneficiary (e.g., age and number of years until college) generally would be important in making a suitability determination.

 Commission and Fees.
-All 529 college savings plans charge fees and expenses that vary among plans, but can also vary within a single 529 plan.
-Given the multiple classes of shares and fees associated with 529 college savings plans, dealers must ensure that they do not engage in transactions primarily designed to increase commission revenues.
+All 529 savings plans charge fees and expenses that vary among plans, but can also vary within a single 529 plan.
+Given the multiple classes of shares and fees associated with 529 savings plans, dealers must ensure that they do not engage in transactions primarily designed to increase commission revenues.

 Under MSRB Rule G-30, on prices and commissions, dealers are prohibited from selling 529 plans to a customer for a commission or service charge in excess of a price that is fair and reasonable.
-In instances where a dealer offers multiple 529 college savings plans and consistently recommends that the customer invest in plans and share classes that offer the highest commissions, the dealer may, depending on the facts and circumstances, be in violation of MSRB Rule G-17 if the recommendation does not reflect a legitimate investment-based purpose.
+In instances where a dealer offers multiple 529 savings plans and consistently recommends that the customer invest in plans and share classes that offer the highest commissions, the dealer may, depending on the facts and circumstances, be in violation of MSRB Rule G-17 if the recommendation does not reflect a legitimate investment-based purpose.

-Dealers must provide to investors, by no later than the settlement of the transaction, written disclosure of the amount of any fee received by the dealer in connection with the distribution of a 529 college savings plans.
+Dealers must provide to investors, by no later than the settlement of the transaction, written disclosure of the amount of any fee received by the dealer in connection with the distribution of a 529 savings plans.

 Non-Cash Compensation.
-Generally, dealers are prohibited from accepting non-cash compensation, which is any form of compensation that is not cash received in connection with a primary offering of municipal securities, including the sale of interests in 529 college savings plans.
+Generally, dealers are prohibited from accepting non-cash compensation, which is any form of compensation that is not cash received in connection with a primary offering of municipal securities, including the sale of interests in 529 savings plans.
 MSRB Rule G-20 permits sales contests that involve gifts or payments to employees of dealers other than the dealer sponsoring the contest, as long as certain conditions are met, because such contests have been deemed to constitute “compensation for services.”
 However, the general fair practice principles apply, meaning dealers must avoid engaging in any marketing or other practices that would result in an investor being treated unfairly because of the enticement of sales incentives.
-An investor should exercise due diligence and ask questions if there is reason to believe that a particular 529 college savings plan is being recommended over another on grounds other than the merits of the investment.
+An investor should exercise due diligence and ask questions if there is reason to believe that a particular 529 savings plan is being recommended over another on grounds other than the merits of the investment.